spinnaker/spinnaker.io/content/en/docs/reference/artifacts/types/oracle-object/index.md

 ---
 title: "Oracle Object"
-linkTitle: "Oracle Object"
-weight:
-description:
+description: Oracle Object Storage object artifacts are references to objects stored in Oracle Object Storage buckets.
 ---

-[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) is an object store, and Oracle Object Storage object artifacts are references to objects stored in Oracle Object Storage buckets.
+[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) is an object store, and
 These artifacts are generally consumed by stages that read configuration from text files, for example a Deploy Manifest stage.

 ## Fields